Total Pageviews

 I feel concern for writers that admire the exceptional in film.
 Those that remain caught securing validation in cemented cliques and structure.
 They remain chained to those that cloak

 their true focus of ladder climbing behind an obfuscation tool of structural and sales friendly strategy.
+This narrows possibility and growth is inhibited.

 The result is the limitation of access to reach larger audiences with challenging concepts of possibility of presentation in telling story.
 Open the doors and unlock some of the vault, take a chance on something you consider risky from a structured perspective, it is certainly affordable for a large company.